adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-auth-session-guard.md

 ---
-summary: In this post, we create a custom user provider for authenticating users using the AdonisJS auth session guard and Kysely.
+summary: In this post, we create a custom user provider for authenticating users using the AdonisJS Auth session guard and Kysely.
 ---

 In the last post, we setup [Kysely inside an AdonisJS application](https://adonisjs.com/blog/kysely-with-adonisjs) with commands to make, run, and rollback migrations.
 In this post, we will take a step ahead and integrate Kysely with the AdonisJS auth package.